david-wolgemuth/genesis/RUNBOOK.md

 - **You are not writing all the code from scratch each cycle.** You are incrementally adding to an existing, growing codebase.
 - **You are not deciding what the simulation produces.** You implement mechanisms.
 The simulation produces whatever emerges.
-- **You are not making the output pretty.** The isometric renderer and dashboard are functional, not polished.
-A researcher's notebook, not a product demo.
+- **You are not rendering visuals.** The engine produces JSON frame data.
+The Three.js viewer handles all rendering.
+Do not generate SVGs, HTML dashboards, or images in Rust.
 - **You are not hardcoding numbers.** Every mechanism is an equation with parameters from config.
 The only hardcoded numbers are universal physical constants.
 - **You are not optimizing for speed.** The simulation should be compute-rich, not artificially fast.
 If a run takes 10 minutes of genuine computation, that's good.
 - **You are not skipping the research step.** Even if you already know about genetic drift or osmotic pressure from training data, search the web, read current sources, cite them.
 Your training data may be wrong or outdated.
 The research document is an artifact with value.